tonyngmk/Data-Engineer-Tech-Challenge/README.md

 Analysts from the e-commerce company will need to query some information from the database.
 Below are 2 of the sameple queries from the analysts.
 Do note to design your database to account for a wide range of business use cases and queries.
 1. Which are the top 10 members by spending
 2. Which are the top 3 items that are frequently brought by members

+---

+## Section 3: Data Pipelines

+You are designing data infrastructure on the cloud for a company whose main business is in processing images.

+The company has a web application which allows users to upload images to the cloud using an API.
+There is also a separate web application which hosts a Kafka stream that uploads images to the same cloud environment.
+This Kafka stream has to be managed by the company's engineers.

+Code has already been written by the company's software engineers to process the images.
+This code has to be hosted on the cloud.
+For archival purposes, the images and its metadata has to be stored in the cloud environment for 7 days, after which it has to be purged from the environment for compliance and privacy.
+The cloud environment should also host a Business Intelligence resource where the company's analysts can access and perform analytical computation on the data stored.

+As a data engineer within the company, you are required to produce a system architecture diagram (Visio, PowerPoint, draw.io) depicting the end-to-end flow of the aforementioned pipeline.
+You may use any of the cloud providers (e.g. AWS, Azure, GCP) to host the environment.
+The architecture should specifically address the requirements/concerns above.

+Do indicate any assumptions you have made regarding the architecture.
+You are required to provide a detailed explanation on the diagram.

+---
+## Sectopm 4: Charts & APIs